 I am usually the guy that recommends doing things without a tour guide.
 There are many hikes such as the Santa Maria hike in Quetzaltenango that could be done without a tour guide, but I would HIGHLY NOT RECOMMEND hiking Indian Nose without a guide, especially at sunrise.

-The reason being that there are a lot of “bandits” on the path, usually around sunrise.
-The bandits will either extort you saying you have to pay an entrance fee while aggressively pressuring you.
+The reason is that there are a lot of “bandits” on the path, usually around sunrise.
+The bandits will extort you and say you have to pay an entrance fee while aggressively pressuring you.
 The bandits are usually armed with a machete.

 I have been informed that sometimes the bandits are working with the tour guides.
 If the tour guides see anyone without a group on the trail, the tour guide will inform the bandits where to “hunt” them.
 It is absolutely tragic but it is true.